cjdbarlow/Part-One/starling_forces.md

 Actual fluid movement is (of course) more complicated. **Hydrostatic pressure falls along the capillary**, and movement of solute and water are affected by other factors.
 Some of these are described by the:
 * **Reflection coefficient** (σ)
 This describes the fact that a small amount of protein leaks from the capillary, slightly increasing interstitial oncotic pressure and slightly decreasing capillary oncotic pressure.
-It is dependent on the interstitial protein content, and has a value between 0 (low protein content, e.g. glomerular filtrate) and 1 (high protein content, e.g. hepatic sinusoids).
+It is dependent on the interstitial protein content, and has a value between 0 and 1.

 * **Filtration coefficient** (Kf)
 Encompasses membrane permeability (to water) and membrane surface area.
+Varies between tissues:

 The **Starling Equation** becomes: